Estimate Time6 min

 Similarly, aim to keep your savings goals ambitious but not unrealistic.
 That doesn't mean you can't tackle big-ticket items, but you may want to break your biggest ones into subgoals that you can more easily accomplish within a shorter time frame.

 For instance, instead of setting the goal of saving $100,000 for a child's college fund, which can feel overwhelming, you might instead set a goal to save about $500 a month.
-After consistently saving for 18 years, you could have $108,000 ($500 × 12 months × 18 years)—and many mini victories under your belt.
-This may help keep you more motivated than you'd feel slowly chipping away at a massive balance.
+After consistently saving for 18 years, you could have $108,000 ($500 × 12 months × 18 years)—and that's excluding any interest or investment gains you could potentially realize.
+Having many small victories under your belt could potentially motivate you more than feeling you were just slowly slowly chipping away at a massive balance.

 Once you settle on your savings targets, you can build these into your budget to chart a course to reaching them.